I am really inspired by people, old faces, hands, children’s faces, women, and nature…

 Which are your next steps?
 Are you planning another exhibition?

 Next steps… I always try to move my work further.
-As you may have seen through my last exhibition at Pop Art Center, each image is created in a different way, with another technique and a unique approach by me.
+As you may have seen through my last exhibition at Pop Art Center, each image is created in a different way, with another technique and a unique approach to me.
 That’s me know.
 I want to continue doing that, and even more than that.

 Thank you very much for this interview!